FlyingSamson/SpaceMouseTool/README.md

 ### Installation of the plugin itself
 1. Open Cura.
 2. Go to `Help -> Show Configuration Folder`.
-This will open the folder holding your personal cura configurations and plugins.
+This will open the folder holding your personal Cura configurations and plugins.
 3. Close Cura (you will have to restart Cura to make the new plugin available anyway).
 4. Download the [latest release](https://github.com/FlyingSamson/SpaceMouseTool/releases/latest) of this plugin.
 5. Extract the downloaded file into the `plugins` folder inside the folder found in 2.